Tornado tears through Mexican city on Texas border, killing 13

 Coahuila’s governor Ruben Moreira arrived this afternoon in Acuna, which had a population of around 134,000 in 2010, and promised authorities will lead the city’s recovery.

-Reporting by Luis Rojas, Max De Haldevang, Gabriela Lopez and David Alire Garcia; Editing by Peter Galloway, Marguerita Choy, Diane Craft and Simon Cameron-Moore
+Reporting by Luis Rojas, Max De Haldevang and Gabriela Lopez, Editing by Peter Galloway, Marguerita Choy and Diane Craft